cloudposse-examples/atmos-pro-example-basic/.github/README.md

 #### 1. GitHub OIDC Integration
 To use GitHub Actions securely with Terraform, you'll need to set up **GitHub OIDC** with your cloud provider of choice.
+> [!TIP]
-> ⚠️ This example works without GitHub OIDC, but you'll need it in practice for GitHub Actions to authenticate properly with your cloud provider.
+> This example works without GitHub OIDC, but you'll need it in practice for GitHub Actions to authenticate properly with your cloud provider.

 For more on setting this up with our reference architecture, please see [How to use GitHub OIDC with AWS](https://docs.cloudposse.com/layers/github-actions/github-oidc-with-aws/).